What to Expect

 2. In the office

 If you did not complete our online documentation, please arrive 30-45 minutes early for your first appointment.
 You will find this paperwork on a clipboard in the New Client Paperwork holder in the waiting area.
 If you have completed the online documentation, you can arrive 15 minutes in advance to complete any other required assessments also found in the New Client Paperwork holder.
 If you have any questions when completing this information, don’t hesitate to ask any staffer for assistance.
 No check-in is required; we do not have a receptionist on staff.
 Help yourself to a complementary beverage when you arrive.
 If you have children, make sure you check our KidZone off of the main reception.

 Your therapist will greet you at the scheduled appointment time in the waiting area.
-They will introduce themselves and provide you their qualifications.
-Your therapist may request that you complete some additional assessments at this time.
-In the therapy room, your therapist will review the completed forms, talk with you in more detail about why you came in, and what you are wanting to accomplish.
+For online services, you will click on the link provided to you in your appointment confirmation email at the scheduled time.
+Whether you are at the office or online, your therapist will introduce themselves and provide you their qualifications.
+They will review the completed forms, talk with you in more detail about why you came in, and what you are wanting to accomplish.

 This first session is different than other sessions for several reasons.
 First, your therapist needs to get to know you and you need to get to know your therapist.
 It’s okay to be very selective at our clinic.
 If for any reason you feel the therapist is not a fit for you, contact us.
 Second, for all of our clients, we complete what is called a diagnostic assessment.
 Basically, this is detailed written report similar to the questionnaire you completed.
 The diagnostic assessment helps your therapist develop effective goals and interventions.
 Third, on this appointment, we review additional information with you including what to expect from therapy, our office policies, how we keep your information confidential, privacy policies, and various other forms.